September 25, 2024

 If you are bored of the moon that you see shining in the sky every night, then don't worry because that will change soon as the Earth will be getting a second moon.

-In the coming days, the Earth will be getting a second moon for a limited time but it will not exactly be the moon that sets the night alight.
+In the coming days, the Earth will be getting a second moon for a limited time but it will not exactly look like the moon that sets the night alight.

-According to ABC13, an asteroid will come close enough to Earth to temporarily enter its orbit at the end of this month, in a phenomenon dubbed as "mini-moon," according to astronomers.
+According to ABC13, astronomers expect an asteroid to come close enough to Earth and temporarily enter its orbit at the end of this month, in a phenomenon dubbed as "mini-moon".

 The asteroid which was discovered by the National Aeronautics and Space Administration (Nasa) on August 7 from the Arjuna asteroid belt will enter the Earth's orbit starting from September 29.